Tensions Build In NPR Newsroom Over Handling Of Sexual Harassment Allegations

 NPR Management Under Fire Over Sexual Harassment Scandal

 A request from Mohn to staff on Oct.
 20 to report any incidents of inappropriate behavior yielded no concrete responses.
 Some people at the meeting told Mohn that was because they did not trust they would be taken seriously.
 In recent days, Mohn acknowledged, five other women have filed new formal complaints against Oreskes with NPR.
-At the session, two female staffers told Mohn they no longer trusted him to lead the network.
+At the session, two female staffers told Mohn that they no longer trusted him to lead the network.

 Nine women have spoken to me about their experiences with Oreskes, on condition their names not be made public.
 Several still work at NPR.
 The incidents span a decade, involving women in their 20s, 30s and 50s.
 Their interactions with Oreskes often started with an approach on social media — private messages on Facebook, Twitter or LinkedIn.
 Some of those messages were preserved and shown to me.
-In several cases they began cordially and become presumptuously intimate.
+In several cases, they began cordially and become presumptuously intimate.

-Each woman spoke to me separately, but many gave closely coinciding accounts of how conversations on mentoring quickly turned personal, and carried implications of romance or sex.
+Each woman spoke to me separately, but many gave closely coinciding accounts of how conversations on mentoring quickly turned personal and carried implications of romance or sex.
 Two women said they decided not to pursue jobs at NPR as a result of Oreskes' behavior.
 Others said they refused to be alone with him.

 Women describe Oreskes' pattern of pressure